 All manufacturing, research and development facilities, as well as distribution and office locations, are evaluated based on a criticality index of risk and maturity of facility management systems.
-The frequency of evaluations range from 18 to 24 months for manufacturing facilities, 24 to 36 months for Research and Development and finishing and packaging facilities, and 36 to 48 months for offices, warehouses and distribution facilities.
-Corrective and Preventive Action (CAPA) plans are developed and implemented to close open EHS Evaluation Findings.
+The frequency of audits range from 18 to 24 months for manufacturing facilities, 24 to 36 months for Research and Development and finishing and packaging facilities, and 36 to 48 months for offices, warehouses and distribution facilities.
+Corrective and Preventive Action (CAPA) plans are developed and implemented to close open EHS Audit Findings.
 The CAPAs are tracked by an internal automated system and the Lead Evaluator of the audit until closure.

 Verification of closed audit CAPAs are also routinely conducted during the year at facilities that pose the highest risk.
 In addition, all CAPAs at all facility locations are verified during the next audit cycle.

 In accordance with Corporate Policies, BMS supports responsible practices by our suppliers and contractors.
 The EHS Third Party Manufacturer Assessment Program is intended to further the Corporate EHS Policy and seeks to minimize the potential for EHS risks.
 Guidelines addressing contract manufacturers and suppliers require Business Units to conduct EHS assessments of the facilities and operating practices of contract manufacturers and selected suppliers.
 Assessments cover business interruption, loss prevention chemical storage and handling practices; waste storage, handling, and disposal practices and disposal facilities; permits; emergency preparedness and response; employee exposure; regulatory compliance history; and financial position.